 Below you can find tables with all the parts that I used to build IndyMill.
-I even counted every single screw for you (but make sure to buy some more just in case).
-The table is divided into mechanics and electronics if you prefer an excel sheet that you can easily print, export and open on your computer you can find it here:
+The table is divided into mechanics and electronics if you prefer an excel sheet that you can easily print, export, and open on your computer you can find it here:

 IndyShield | 1 | – | – |

-Above parts list and files down below is everything that you need to build the IndyMill.
+The above parts list and files down below are everything that you need to build the IndyMill.
 It’s open-source so you don’t have to pay anything for the files or design.
-But I thought that I will make a detailed instruction so that it will be easier for some of you to assemble this project and at the same time support my work.
+But I thought that I will make detailed instructions so that it would be easier for some of you to assemble this project and at the same time support my work.
 It’s 40 pages long, there are over 60 drawings and a lot of useful information on the assembly process.
-It’s a PDF file so you can put it on your computer, smartphone, tablet or even print.
+It’s a PDF file so you can put it on your computer, smartphone, tablet, or even print.
 And it’s only $10.
-Let me say it again, you don’t need it to build this project, but if you feel like it and want to help me with new projects here you can get through a button below or if it doesn’t work via this link: https://gum.co/indymill
+Let me say it again, you don’t need it to build this project, but if you want to simplify the assembly process and support my work at the same time, you can get the instructions here:

-Below you can download DXF files, you can use those files to order laser cutting of the parts.
-Those should be cut out of 6 or 8mm steel or aluminum.
+Below you can download the DXF files needed to build IndyMill – DIY CNC Machine, you can use those files to order laser cutting of the parts.
+Those should be cut out of 6 mm steel or aluminum (and just two small parts cut out of 8mm steel or aluminum, see the table below).

 If you are going to order or manufacture that on your own just simply send those files to a company with a laser cutter that is able to cut steel.
 Make sure that they can cut all of the holes.
 You need every file cut only once.
-There shouldn’t be any problems with making all plates out of 6 mm steel or aluminum but my advice is to cut rail support 1 and rail support 2 out of 8 mm thick material (some extra space for lead screw nut is always helpful).
 All DXF files are in mm.

+I am also selling a kit of steel plates for IndyMill.
 The kit is powder coated with RAL5019 and I manually tap all the holes so the kit is ready for assembly out of the box.
-If you have any questions regarding the kit please let me know!
+Also unpainted and untapped bare steel kit is available.
+If you have any questions regarding the kits please let me know!

 Name | Quantity | Material Thickness |